tiny-c/PC

 ]

-You may thus use a variety of "dot" commands to read, write, insert, delete etc. The Shell is thus a program editor as well as function launcher.
+You may use a variety of "dot" commands to read, write, insert, delete etc. The shell is thus a program editor as well as a function launcher.